Trainspotting (film): Reception

 Trainspotting was screened at the 1996 Cannes Film Festival but was shown out of competition, according to the filmmakers, due to its subject.
-It went on to become the festival's one unqualified critical and popular hit.

-The film had previews in the UK on 17 screens, grossing £18,970, before opening on 23 February 1996 in a platform release on 57 screens in the West End of London, Scotland and Ireland, grossing £532,950 in its opening weekend and placing fifth at the UK box office.
+The film had previews in the UK on 17 screens, grossing £ 18 970, before opening on 23 February 1996 in a platform release on 57 screens in the West End of London, Scotland and Ireland, grossing £ 532 950 in its opening weekend and placing fifth at the UK box office.
 It was the number one film in London.
-It expanded nationwide to 245 screens in its third week of release and was the number one film in the UK with a gross of £1,422,906 for the weekend.
+It expanded nationwide to 245 screens in its third week of release and was the number one film in the UK with a gross of £ 1 422 906 for the weekend.

 By the time it opened in North America, on 19 July 1996, the film had grossed more than $18 million in Britain.
 It initially opened in eight theatres in the U.S. and Canada and on its first weekend grossed $33,000 per screen.
 The film expanded to 357 screens and made $16.4 million in North America, one of the biggest grossing films of 1996 in limited release.
 Trainspotting was the highest-grossing British film of 1996, and at the time it was the fourth highest grossing British film in history.
 The film grossed £12 million in the UK and $72 million internationally.
 Based on a cost-to-return ratio, Trainspotting was the most profitable film of the year.